Jolo, Sulu: Chinese immigration

 The Chinese sold small arms like Enfield and Spencer rifles to the Buayan Datu Uto.
 They were used to battle the Spanish invasion of Buayan.
 The Datu paid for the weapons in slaves.
 The population of Chinese in Mindanao in the 1880s was 1,000.
 The Chinese ran guns across a Spanish blockade to sell to Mindanao Moros.
 The purchases of these weapons were paid for by the Moros in slaves in addition to other goods.
 The main group of people selling guns were the Chinese in Sulu.
 The Chinese took control of the economy and used steamers to ship goods for exporting and importing.
 Opium, ivory, textiles, and crockery were among the other goods which the Chinese sold.

 The Chinese on Maimbung sent the weapons to the Sulu Sultanate, who used them to battle the Spanish and resist their attacks.
 A Chinese-Mestizo was one of the Sultan's brothers-in-law, the Sultan was married to his sister.
 He and the Sultan both owned shares in the ship (named the Far East) which helped smuggled the weapons.

 The Spanish launched a surprise offensive under Colonel Juan Arolas in April 1887 by attacking the Sultanate's capital at Maimbung in an effort to crush resistance.
 Weapons were captured and the property of the Chinese was destroyed and the Chinese were deported to Jolo.

 Spanish control

 In 1876, the Spanish attempted to gain control of the Muslims by burning Jolo and were successful.
 In March 1877, The Sulu Protocol was signed between Spain, England and Germany which recognized Spain's rights over Sulu and eased European tensions in the area.
 The Spanish built the smallest walled city in the world in Jolo.
+The Spanish and the Sultan of Sulu signed the Treaty of Peace on July 22, 1878, in which the sultan accepted Spanish sovereignty over Sulu and Tawi-Tawi but Sulu and Tawi-tawi remained partially ruled by the Spanish as their sovereignty was limited to military stations and garrisons and pockets of civilian settlements.